Robin Hood: Mischief in Sherwood

 Robin Hood: Mischief in Sherwood is a CG-animated series produced by Method Animation and DQ Entertainment (seasons 1–2), in co-production with Fabrique D'Images (season 1), ZDF, ZDF Enterprises, De Agostini Editore (season 1), and KidsMe S.r.l. (season 3), with the participation of TF1 and The Walt Disney Company France (seasons 1–2), and in association with COFIMAGE 24.
 It is an animated adaptation of the Robin Hood story.

-It has 52 episodes which are 15 minutes each.
-One distributor pairs them up, reducing the count to 26, then counts 13 of those as season 1, despite the series having aired continuously from June to July 2016.
+It has 208 episodes over four seasons, which are 11 minutes each.
+Microsoft opts to pair four of them up as one, reducing the count to 52, with a total of 13 per season (despite the series having aired continuously from June to July 2016).

-The show has been renewed for a 4th season.